chriswendt/ietf/passport/draft-ietf-stir-passport.md

 For the creation and verification of PASSporT tokens and their digital signatures, implementations MUST support ES256 as defined in JWA {{RFC7518}} Section 3.4.
 Implementations MAY support other algorithms registered in the JSON Web Signature and Encryption Algorithms registry created by {{RFC7518}}.
 The contents of that registry may be updated in the future depending on cryptographic strength requirements guided by current security best practice.
 The mandatory-to-support algorithm for PASSporT tokens may likewise be updated in future updates to this document.

+Implementations of PASSporT digital signatures using ES256 as defined above SHOULD use deterministic ECDSA if/when supported for the reasons stated in {{RFC6979}}.

 ## "x5u" (X.509 URL) Header Parameter

 As defined in JWS {{RFC7515}} Section 4.1.5., the "x5u" header parameter defines a URI {{RFC3986}} referring to the resource for the X.509 public key certificate or certificate chain {{RFC5280}} corresponding to the key used to digitally sign the JWS.
 Generally, as defined in JWS {{RFC7515}} section 4.1.5, this would correspond to an HTTPS or DNSSEC resource using integrity protection.